Am I required to take a May Term course?

 Are commuter meal plans available?

-Any unused swipes from spring will carry over to May Term.
-If commuters wish to have additional meals, dining dollars or pay the student meal rate by debit or credit card at the KCC cashier is recommended as any unused swipes will not carry over to fall semester.
+If commuters wish to have additional meals, using BC Bucks or paying the student meal rate by debit or credit card at the KCC is recommended.

 What dining options will be available during May Term?